 ‘Vasubandhu received the instruction, and thereupon did not sever his tongue.
 At dawn, he visited Asaṅga, for consulting and receiving of the Great Vehicle’s teachings.
 Therefore, he studied meticulously, penetrated deeply and reflected upon them, and produced the Great Vehicle’s commentaries, altogether with more than a hundred volumes, [which includes the Pure Land tradition’s (净土宗) Rebirth Treatise《往生论》], furthermore extensively proclaiming their practices.’ (世亲承命，遂不断舌。旦诣无著，谘[zī]受大乘。于是研精覃[tán]思，制大乘论，凡百余部，并盛宣行。)

 Note : Although it is not easy for many who slander the Mahāyāna teachings to become great Mahāyāna teachers, to express repentance, they can nevertheless learn and practise these teachings best they can, and encourage others to do so best they can too, especially the most skilful Pure Land teachings.
-Along with sincere repentance, the Pure Land teachings when practised well, assures the otherwise hellbound will reach Pure Land instead.
+Along with sincere repentance, the Pure Land teachings when practised well, assures that the otherwise hellbound will reach Pure Land instead.

 I, having composed this treatise to speak these verses, vow to meet Amitā[bha] Buddha, universally together, with all sentient beings, to be reborn in his Land Of Peace And Bliss.